rachung2510/ExpenseTracker/README.md

 - Dialog widget

 ## Potential features
-- load on scroll
+- Load on scroll
-- calendar on CHARTS page
+- Calendar on CHARTS page
-- quick photo w image recognition for amt
+- Quick photo with image recognition for amount

 ## Bug fixes
 - ~~Disappearing accounts in MANAGE~~